 The FDA approved Zoloft in 1991.
 For a generation, pregnant women, some of whom have filed Zoloft class action lawsuits, used the drug without warning of the serious Zoloft side effects.

 The Zoloft attorneys at Reich & Binstock have specialized skill in representing victims in complex pharmaceutical injury litigation.
-They have the expertise which mothers want on their side as they seek compensation for neonatal injuries.
+A drug injury lawyer with our firm will have the expertise which mothers want on their side as they seek compensation for neonatal injuries.
 The consultation, during which an attorney analyzes the situation and determines whether there is a viable Zoloft class action lawsuit, is free of charge.